hayderali/personal_project/README.md

 #Paint Project

-## This program has been written with the ruby gem known as green_shoes that allows you to create GUI.
+## This program has been written with the ruby gem green_shoes that allows you to create a GUI.
 With the usage of a GUI I have created an interactive paint programme.

 ### How to run:
 - Navigate to the directory via a terminal